esm2000/more-chess/README.md

         - getPossibleMovesForRook()
         - getPossibleMovesForQueen()
         - getPossibleMovesForKing() - to determine check and checkmate will possible involve looping through every enemy piece's getPossibleMoves()
+    - handle possibility that a piece can move to a square containing a neutral monster and another piece (where it captures the other piece and damages the neutral monster)
     - expand getPossibleMoves() to be able to dynamically take into consideration neutral monster buffs
 * AI - https://www.chessprogramming.org/Evaluation#Publications
     - rudimentary EASY enemy AI (chooses random moves from possible moves)